Tortures of the

 abruptly scooped up by the trunk of an elephant, would I have the

-But we made it to the other side of barren earth despite his threats,
+But we made it to the other side of the barren earth despite his threats,

 where I let him go among the bushes lest he be picked up as falcon-food